MicrosoftDocs/learn/learn-pr/advocates/manage-iot-devices/includes/3-connect-device.md

    [![Screenshot showing the Pi simulator Run button](../media/iot-admin-device-metrics.png)](../media/iot-admin-device-metrics.png#lightbox)

 1. The shape of the graph will depend on the volume of messages arriving, and the sequence of `Run`, `Stop`, and `Reset` commands that you use.
-Feel free to stop, and restart, the sending of telemetry.
-Notice how the graph changes, and when it changes, as there's some latency.
+Feel free to stop and restart the sending of telemetry.
+Notice how the graph changes, and when it changes, because there's some latency.

 ### Next steps

-For the penultimate unit of this module, let's look at some of the most useful left-hand menu entries for your job as hub administrator.
+Let's look at some of the most useful menu entries for your job as hub administrator.